Cycle Counting and Inventory Tracking with RFID and Mobile Robots

 Another advanced piece of an RFID solution is retrofitting forklifts with RFID readers.
 This can help with accuracy of slotting, pallet picking, and cross-docking operations.
 Unfortunately these readers are not intended to provide the kind of total warehouse coverage that high accuracy counting demands.

-By adding an RFID AMR to your total RFID solution you’ll be able to fulfill the promise of total asset visibility and tracking without adding people or even modifying your infrastructure.
+By adding an RFID AMR to your total RFID solution you’ll be able to fulfill the promise of total asset visibility and tracking without adding people or modifying your infrastructure.

 Learn More About How Fetch Robotics’ Solutions Improve Throughput, Efficiency & Productivity, While Working Alongside People: